 I call this a weekend sandwich.
 Mushrooms sauteed in butter, herbs, spinach, and a little white wine piled on bread and topped with plenty of Gruyere cheese.
-It’s next-level lunching at its best.
+It’s basically a gourmet grilled cheese that will take your weekend lunch to the next level.

 - 4 ounces sliced mushrooms